Caveman07/ltxv-pod/README.md

 touch /app/app.log
 chmod 666 /app/app.log

+# Start Redis server in the background
+redis-server --daemonize yes;
+sleep 2;
+redis-cli ping;

+# Start RQ worker in the background
+rq worker video-jobs &

 chmod +x scripts/start-prod.sh;
 ./scripts/start-prod.sh
 "
 ```

-- This script will always pull the latest code and models, install dependencies, and start the production server.
+- This script will always pull the latest code and models, install dependencies, start Redis, start the RQ worker, and start the production server.
 - For **local development or CI**, use the `Makefile` commands (see the [Development & Automation](#development--automation) section).

 ### Installation